RDA BGLAP Region

 The region represented 2.5% of all South Australia's total Health Sector jobs.

-The industry that employed the most local residents (inside and outside the region) was Social Assistance Services with 1,367 (28.7% of all Health Sector resident workers).
+The industry that employed the most local residents (inside and outside the region) was Hospitals with 1,357 (27% of all Health Sector resident workers).

-In 2016, the most over-represented industries* in the BGLAP Health Care Sector were other Health Care Services and Child Care (1.6x the South Australia average share of Health Sector jobs).
+In 2021, the most over-represented industries* in the BGLAP Health Care Sector were Chiropractic and Osteopathic Services (2.1 x the South Australia average share of Health Sector jobs) and GP Services.

-The most over-represented occupations were Food Trades Workers, Child Carers and Receptionists.
+The most over-represented occupations were Child Carers and Food Trades Workers.

 * Over-represented means a higher share of local workers are in this industry/occupation compared to the benchmark average.